GitauHarrison/notes/linode/server_monitoring.md

 ![New client](/images/linode/server_monitoring/new_client.png)

-The long string appended to the URL `https://lv.linode.com/` is my Linode's Longview Client's instance globally unique identifier (GUID).
+The long string appended to the URL `https://lv.linode.com/`, currently blurred out, is the globally unique identifier (GUID) of a Linode's Longview Client instance.

 ### Install the Longview Agent